Charlie Byrd

-Charlie Lee Byrd (September 16, 1925 – December 2, 1999) was an American jazz guitarist.
+Charlie Lee Byrd (September 16, 1925 – December 2, 1999) was an American jazz guitarist who played fingerstyle on a classical guitar.
 Byrd was best known for his association with Brazilian music, especially bossa nova.
 In 1962, he collaborated with Stan Getz on the album Jazz Samba, a recording which brought bossa nova into the mainstream of North American music.

-Byrd played fingerstyle on a classical guitar.

 Early life

 Charlie Byrd was born in 1925 in Suffolk, Virginia, and grew up in the borough of Chuckatuck.
 His father, a mandolinist and guitarist, taught him how to play the acoustic steel guitar at age 10.
 Byrd had three brothers, Oscar, Jack, and Gene "Joe" Byrd, who was an upright bass player.
 In 1942, Byrd entered the Virginia Polytechnic Institute (VPI, now better known as Virginia Tech) and played in the school orchestra.
 In 1943, he was drafted into the United States Army, saw combat in World War II, and was stationed in Paris in 1945.
 There he played in an Army Special Services band and toured occupied Europe in the all-soldier production G.I.
 Carmen.

 After the war, Byrd returned to the United States and studied composition and jazz theory at the Harnett National Music School in Manhattan, New York City.
 During this time, he began playing a classical guitar.
 His first nylon string classical guitar is believed to be a 1933 Vincente Tatay which he purchased in a NYC music store. (source - Elana Byrd - Sister in-law) After moving to Washington, D.C., in 1950, he studied classical guitar with Sophocles Papas for several years.
 In 1954, he became a pupil of the Spanish classical guitarist Andrés Segovia and spent time studying with him in Italy.

 Byrd's earliest and greatest influence was the gypsy jazz guitarist Django Reinhardt, whom he saw perform in Paris.